Michael is a locally known and collected artist committed to pushing the limits of contemporary realist oil painting.

 His work explores human subjects, often lost in thought, discussion or private activity.
 Delight, wonder and reflection are common themes in his pieces, executed with technique that focuses on the capture of the physical form and the contrast of light and color.

-His influences include traditional artists such as Pierre Cot, William Bouguereau, Gustave Caillebotte and Alphonse Mucha.
-His contemporary influences include Richard Schmid, Casey Baugh, Frank Quitely, Jeffrey Spokes and Alyssa Monks.
+His influences include traditional artists such as John Singer Sargent, Pierre Cot, Alphonse Mucha, William Bouguereau, and Gustave Caillebotte.
+His contemporary influences include Richard Schmid, Casey Baugh, Jeremy Lipking, Frank Quitely, Jeffrey Spokes and Alyssa Monks, and he has studied under Casey Baugh, in the direct academic lineage of Richard Schmid.

-His work has appeared in Skin And Ink magazine, Sidetracks Gallery in New Hope, PA and the Doylestown Arts Festival.
+His work has appeared in Skin And Ink magazine, Sidetracks Gallery in New Hope, PA, the Doylestown Arts Festival and the Rittenhouse Square Arts Festival in Philadelphia.

 He lives in Bucks County, PA.